A pivot table is one of the best ways...

 So let’s get started.

-First of all, we need to combine all the files into one table with power query.
+First of all, we need to combine all the files into one file with power query.

 Now, we need to make little changes in our data to make it ready for a pivot table.